 The FIM Junior SuperEnduro World Cup will take place at each event of the FIM SuperEnduro World Championship.

-The final classification of the FIM Junior SuperEnduro Cup will be made by adding together the total of each point won by each rider in each of the Junior finals held less the riders' lowest score or unclassified results from 4 of the final heats (which do not have to be from same event)
+The final classification of the FIM Junior SuperEnduro Cup will be made by adding together the total of each point won by each rider in each of the Junior finals held.